Legion M's Secret Master Plan

 RISK VS. REWARD

-There's one last thing you should be aware of before putting any money into Legion M. Investing in pre-IPO startups is an inherently risky proposition.
+There's one last thing you should be aware of.
+Investing in pre-IPO startups is an inherently risky proposition.
 We're a very early stage company, and while we believe we've got a billion dollar idea, there's no guarantee we'll be successful.
 In fact, statistically speaking, the most likely outcome of investing in ANY startup is that you will lose your money.
 That's because most startups fail.
 This was true for Facebook, Google and Walt Disney when they were starting up, and it was true for MySpace, Pets.com, and the untold number of companies that failed before you ever heard of them.

 If, after all this, you are interested in becoming a part of the world's first FAN-OWNED entertainment company, we'd LOVE to have you join us.